Code-Institute-Submissions/Down-The-Rabbit-Hole/testing.md

 <ul>
 <li>On a mobile device</li>
 <ul>
-<li>The header is condensed but all the page links are still visible.
-As the header is fixed to the top, the links can be accessed no matter how far down the page your are</li>
+<li>The navbar links have been condensed into a toggle container to take up less space on the page.
+The header height has also been reduced to allow more of the page to be seen.</li>
+<li>On the Home page, two images are visible underneath the header to ensure the pictures are not cropped and fill the width.</li>
-<li>The hero image is visible and the sections are placed under each other and take up the full width of the screen</li>
+<li>The About Me and Media sections are now stacked on top of each other to enable the viewer to read the information easily.</li>
+<li>On the Artwork page, the images are displayed one to a row to allow the user to see each picture clearly.</li>
+<li>On the Shop page, the listing items are also displayed on to a row so that the descriptions and images can be clearly seen.</li>
+<li>On the Contact page, the form is now displayed above the map and contact details so that the user can read all the information and see the map clearly.</li>
-<li>The footer allows the contact details to be stacked on top of each other and still easily accessed</li>
+<li>The two sections in the footer have been placed on top of each other for viewing ease.</li>
-<li>The services boxes are stacked on top of each other and are full width</li>
-<li>The contact form appears in the middle of the page</li>
 </ul>
 <li>On a tablet</li>
 <ul>
-<li>The header is condensed but all the page links are still visible to the right hand side.
-As the header is fixed to the top, the links can be accessed no matter how far down the page your are</li>
+<li>The navbar links are now displayed horizontally underneath the website name and are easily visible from every page.</li>
+<li>Three images are now placed side by side to fill the width of the homepage.</li>
+<li>The About Me and Media sections are still stacked on top of each other as they include a lot of text which is easier to read when the width of the div is increased.</li>
+<li>The Artwork page now shows a width of three images which makes it easier to view all of the gallery images at the same time. </li>
+<li>The Shop page, now shows two of the listing items to a row to ensure the width of the screen is filled.</li>
+<li>The Contact page now shows the form and map side by side.</li>
-<li>The hero image is visible and the sections are placed next to each other</li>
+<li>The footer sections are now placed next to each other to ensure the full width of the footer is filld with content.</li>
-<li>The footer items are still visible next to each other</li>
-<li>The services boxes are in a grid system with two boxes per row</li>
-<li>The contact form is still visible in the center of the page</li>
 </ul>
 <li>On a desktop</li>
 <ul>
-<li>The header items are linear and span the width.
-Also the icons are visible at each end of the header.
-As the header is fixed to the top, the links can be accessed no matter how far down the page your are</li>
+<li>The navigation links are visible horizontally spaced underneath the page heading. </li>
+<li>Four images of equal size are now displayed underneath the header on the homepage.
+These create a full width banner to attract attention.</li></li>
-<li>The hero image is visible and the sections are placed next to each other</li>
+<li>The About Me and Media sections are placed next to each other to make use of the width of the screen.</li>
-<li>The footer items are visible next to each other</li>
-<li>The services boxes are in a grid system with two boxes per row but wider than a tablet</li>
-<li>The contact form is visible in the center of the page and the email and phone number are shown at each side</li>
+<li>On the Artwork page, the images are now four to a row to fill the width of the page and provide a gallery style effect.</li>
+<li>On the Shop page, the listings are still two to a row as when three were placed next to each other, the descriptions were difficult to read.</li>
+<li>The Contact page shows the form and map in the same row to fill the width of the page.</li>
+<li>The footer details are spaced out evenly over the width of the footer.</li>
 </ul>
 </ul>